Author: Dr. Gary Huber

 I strongly recommend assigning a time in your weekly schedule for your exercise activity.
 Do not allow yourself to simply rely on “when it’s convenient”, or “when I get around to it”.
 On a weekly basis sit down and write into your weekly calendar when and what you will be doing.
 Exercising in the morning or at least before 1PM is always best as that is when we are most energetic and most likely to complete our task.
 As the day wears on we are far more likely to find excuses why we can’t possibly fit our exercise in today.

-At this stage I it is recommend that you start with three 30 minute sessions weekly for the first month.
+At this stage I recommend that you start with three 30 minute sessions weekly for the first month.
 Gain some consistency and prove to yourself that this is going to be enjoyable and rewarding.
 If you have chosen to do the walking program then certainly that can occur every day, but allow yourself one day a week to rest and not be expected to reach your 10,000 step goal.
 If you are going to exercise three times a week then select an aerobic effort or two, as well as a resistance exercise session or two to get started.
 After you have mastered a few of these options then consider putting together a functional training routine of your own making after a month of aerobic and resistance training.

 As the weeks progress and you feel more confident then try to expand your exercise routines to 4 or 5 times per week.
 At this point it is reasonable to expect that some days of training will be more intense than others.
 This is an important component of balancing your workouts.
 Plan for two of your workouts to be more intense and expect more of yourself, with stronger exertions.
 Then allow 2 or 3 of your other workouts to be a little gentler and perhaps shorter as you use these efforts as “recovery” workouts.
 On days when you feel strong then go for it and challenge yourself to accomplish more.
 Some days you may feel like skipping the workout all together but avoid this temptation by allowing yourself to have an “easy day” where the intensity of the workout is less exertional.
 This is the balance of exercise and it is more important that you keep your self-made appointments to maintain a good exercise habit.